ecmwf/open-ecpds/Options.md

 Adds a private key to be used for public-key authentication.
 The private key should be in the PEM format in a file accessible from the ECaccess Gateway (the file permissions should be set accordingly).
 This option contains the name of the file (e.g. "/home/uid/.ssh/mykey.pem").
 If both options, "sftp.privateKeyFile" and "sftp.privateKey" are defined, then the latest will be ignored.

 ### sftp.properties
-Allow setting options for the HTTP client used to interact with the Web service defined in the context of the "sftp.allocate" and "sftp.commit" options (e.g. "wink.client.readTimeout=600000;wink.client.connectTimeout=60000").
+Allow setting options for the HTTP client used to interact with the Web service defined in the context of the "sftp.allocate" and "sftp.commit" options.
+Supported keys: "connectTimeout" (ms, used for both connect and request timeout, e.g. "connectTimeout=60000"), "proxyHost", "proxyPort", "bypassHostnameVerification" (true/false).
+Example: "connectTimeout=60000;proxyHost=proxy.example.com;proxyPort=8080".

 ### sftp.serverAliveCountMax
 Used to set the maximum number of server-alive messages that can be sent without a reply from the server.
 This method is related to the SSH protocol keep-alive mechanism.